ferdavs/feruz.dev/README.md

 # Profile

-I am a **skilled software engineer** with a solid knowledge of OOP with Java and Python.
+I am a **experienced software engineer** with a solid knowledge of OOP with Java and Python.
 I have finished a **Master's degree** in Computer  Science at Bayreuth University, with a research focus on chatbots to enhance language learning in groups.
 I am **passionate about learning new technologies and languages**.

-# Languages

-**English(C1), and German(B1 and learning)**, Uzbek(native), Turkmen(native), Turkish(C2), Russian(B1)

-# Technologies

-- Programming Languages: Java, Python 3+, C#.NET
-- Frameworks: FastAPI, Django, Flask, Spring, Play Framework, PyQT5, PyQTGraph, NumPy, pandas, sci-kit-learn, PyTorch, TensorFlow(Keras)
-- Databases: PostgreSQL, InfluxDB, Redis
-- Other: Test-Driven Development, Object-Oriented Programming, ETL, Microservices, Git, Docker, GitLab CI/CD, Jira, RESTful API, JUnit, Mockito, Pytest
 # Experience

 ## Fraunhofer ISC-HTL, Software Engineer - Student Assistant